scripting/fargoPublisher/README.md

 "This type of response MUST NOT have a body.
 Ignoring data passed to end()."

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Apparently this comes when you end a HEAD request with a non-empty string.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now we special-case HEAD requests, and return null.

 When you go to dave.smallpict.com, the rendered website is displayed or the OPML.
 A choice must be made.

 Related question -- where to point the fpDomain environment variable.
 Where ever it points must be ready to redirect, based on the choice we make, above.